 - Reading: students will be asked to prepare short translations for each class.
-Students will also have to choose a book to read in English, to present it and to reflect on translation. - Writing: translation will be mostly from English to French, but the course will develop stylistic abilities in both languages, improving fluidity, accuracy and elegance.
-Three translations will be submitted for assessment during the semester. - Listening: audio and video extracts relevant to the topic will be used in class, and time will be allocated to the practise of live interpreting. - Speaking: students will be asked to share their views about translations.
+Students will also have to read a whole book of their choosing in English. - Writing: translation will be mostly from English to French, but the course will develop stylistic abilities in both languages, improving fluidity, accuracy and elegance.
+Translations will be submitted for assessment during the semester. - Listening: audio and video extracts relevant to the topic will be used in class, and time will be allocated to the practise of live interpreting. - Speaking: students will be asked to share their views about translation.
 There will be an emphasis on reading aloud, as a way of accessing the meaning of the texts.
 Each topic should provide many opportunities for class discussion.
+Other languages will also be used in class.